-The Team Managers
+The Team Manager

-The Team Managers have line management and supervisory responsibly for the agency's Supervising Social Workers.
-The Team Managers oversees the day to day support offered to the agency's foster carers and fostered children and makes case decisions accordingly as part of this.
-The Team Managers oversees the matches undertaken on fostered children referred to the agency, along with supporting positive outcomes being achieved for all children placed.
-In conjunction with the Registered Manager the Team Managers undertakes auditing, ensures compliance with the Fostering Regulations and Guidance, and strives to achieve good outcomes for children.
-The Team Managers support the oversight and the assessment and review of the agency's prospective and existing foster carers.
+The Team Manager has line management and supervisory responsibly for the agency's Supervising Social Workers.
+The Team Manager oversees the day to day support offered to the agency's foster carers and fostered children and makes case decisions accordingly as part of this.
+The Team Manager oversees the matches undertaken on fostered children referred to the agency, along with supporting positive outcomes being achieved for all children placed.
+In conjunction with the Registered Manager the Team Manager undertakes auditing, ensures compliance with the Fostering Regulations and Guidance, and strives to achieve good outcomes for children.